 All international students and their families are required to have active health insurance during their stay in the United States.
 International students are not permitted to register or to continue enrollment at Oikos without demonstrating compliance with the insurance requirement.
-A block will be placed on your account until

-MAINTAINING STATUS

-In order to maintain your F-1 visa status, you must:

-Attend the school and degree program indicated on your I-20.
+A block will be placed on your account until requirements are met.
+The university is unable to make any exceptions to this rule.
+Insurance coverage will be checked every semester.
+MAINTAINING STATUS In order to maintain your F-1 visa status, you must: Attend the school and degree program indicated on your I-20.
 Request a new form if there is any change in your degree level or major.
 Carry a full course of study (9 credit hours for graduate students and 12 credit hours for undergraduate students).
 Exceptions can be approved ONLY by the International Student Advisor-Designated School Official.
 Keep your I-20 form valid at all times.
 Check the expiration date in item #5 to make sure that it is still valid.
 Request a new form if any major changes occur in your situation (e.g., changes in source of funding, marital status, major, degree program).

-Follow the required procedures (with the help of the Designated School Official/International Advisor) when:

-- Applying for extension of stay

-- Transferring to or from another school

-- Applying for OPT

-Refrain from off-campus employment without ICE or school authorization.
+Follow the required procedures (with the help of the Designated School Official/International Advisor) when:Applying for extension of stay Transferring to or from another school Applying for OPT Refrain from off-campus employment without ICE or school authorization.
 Off-campus work permission is approved ONLY by ICE in case of an extraordinary circumstance.
 It is illegal to work without authorization and you are subject to deportation.
 Keep your passport valid at all times.

-NEW STUDENTS

-REQUIRED VISA DOCUMENTATION

-- \$160.00 non-refundable to U.S. Consulate

-- Form DS-156, Form DS-157, Form DS-158 (available online at http://travel.state.gov/visa/frvi/forms/forms_1342.html)

-- Valid Passport

-- SEVIS fee

-- Photographs (2-inch x 2-inch)

-- SEVIS I-20 (provided by the University)

-- University acceptance letter

-- Sufficient funding

-Students are required to report and register immediately upon arrival with the international student advisor.
+New Students REQUIRED VISA DOCUMENTATION \$185.00 non-refundable to U.S. Consulate Form DS-156, Form DS-157, Form DS-158 (available online at http://travel.state.gov/visa/frvi/forms/forms_1342.html) Valid Passport SEVIS fee Photographs (2-inch x 2-inch) SEVIS I-20 (provided by the University) University acceptance letter Sufficient funding Students are required to report and register immediately upon arrival with the international student advisor.
 Please bring the following documents: passport, stamped I-20 and I-94.
 All students and their dependents are required to purchase medical insurance whether from your home country or from the U.S. Insurance is not included in your tuition.

+${}^{\rm Page}54$